NVPanda/NVPanda/README.md

 - 📫 How to reach me: ...

-  I'm currently monitoring a discord community called Disparat Techno - !(https://radiotatuapefm.wixsite.com/disparattechno)
+  I'm currently monitoring a discord community called Disparat Techno - https://radiotatuapefm.wixsite.com/disparattechno
 - 😄 Pronouns: ...

+  He / Him / His

 - ⚡ Fun fact: ...

+  In addition to studying technology and its advances solo, I am also interested in astronomy, space travel and everything that involves James Webb.